Representation of increasing convex functionals with countably additive measures: Abstract

 \section{Abstract}

 We derive two types of representation results for increasing convex functionals in terms of countably additive measures.
-The first is a max-representation of functionals defined on spaces of real-valued continuous functions and the second a sup-representation of functionals defined on spaces of real-valued measurable functions.\\[2mm] {\bf MSC 2010:} 47H07, 28C05, 28C15\\[2mm] {\bf Keywords:} Representation theorems, increasing convex functionals, countably additive measures, regular measures.
+The first is a max-representation of functionals defined on spaces of real-valued continuous functions and the second a sup-representation of functionals defined on spaces of real-valued Borel measurable functions.
+Our assumptions consist of sequential semicontinuity conditions which are easy to verify in different applications.